-The BTC is responsible for preparing answer documents before testing by applying Pre-ID labels, completing the Test Booklet Version Number field (for Spring administrations), completing the Special Program field, and entering the appropriate accommodations.
-After testing, the BTC must verify information on the used answer documents.
-Confirm students have written their name in the provided box, and that there are not additional marks outside of the bubbled in answers.
-Marks outside the answer choices, or that cover the timing marks on the sides of the document will interfere with the scoring process.
-Ensure that all used student answer documents are accounted for and shipped to Pearson with the appropriate scorable labels.
+The BTC is responsible for preparing answer documents before testing by applying Pre-ID labels, completing the Special Program field, and entering the appropriate accommodations.
+After testing, the BTC must verify information on the used answer documents and ensure that all used student answer documents are accounted for and shipped to Pearson with the appropriate scorable labels.

 When no Pre-ID label is present on a used answer document, the BTC must complete the answer document according to these instructions.
-See the following image of an answer document with numbers corresponding to the instructions for each field.
+On the next page, see the image of an answer document with numbers corresponding to the instructions for each field.
 Fields outlined in red are completed by the test administrator only if the answer document is missing a Pre-ID label.
 Ensure that all demographic information is bubbled in completely.
 Answer documents with incomplete demographic information cannot be scored.
 Pre-ID labels should be used at all times.
 If a label cannot be printed, then the student is not in the administration platform.
 Immediately notify your DTC.
 Students not in the platform will not have their answer document scored.